Why should I read this?

 What about the uniform?

 The Cub Scout uniform is an important part of being a Cub Scout.
 It is a symbol of equality, identification, achievement, and commitment.
-Even though each boy is different in their own way they are all Cub Scouts and come together and cooperate as equals.
+Even though each scout is different in their own way they are all Cub Scouts and come together and cooperate as equals.
 The uniform is highly recognizable to members of the community and is associated with being a good citizen.
 It also helps to identify which den, pack, and council each Scout belongs too.
 When a Cub Scout advances in rank or completes an achievement they are awarded either a patch, pin, or belt loop that can be worn on the uniform.
 These embellishments impart a sense of pride and achievement for the Cub Scout.

 The official Cub Scout uniform consists of the following:

 - Belt—Official blue web belt with corresponding metal buckle in either the Tiger Cub, Cub Scout, or Webelos Scout emblems.
-This is required so the Scouts can display their belt loops.

 - Neckerchief—Triangular neckerchief is orange with blue trim for Tiger Cubs, gold with blue trim for Wolf Cub Scouts, light blue with blue trim for Bear Cub Scouts, and plaid for Webelos Scouts.
 Official BSA neckerchiefs are the only neckerchiefs boys should wear and Packs should not make their own pack neckerchiefs for the boys to wear.